pseudonym42/Zametki/C/Dynamic Memory Allocation.md

 ## malloc()

+Provided in `stdlib.h`.
 This functions allocates the memory and returns the pointer to the allocated memory.
 For example:
 ```c
 int *ptr = (int*) malloc(10 * sizeof(int));
 ```